OtaraAlex/myblog/content/posts/202309-how-i-created-my-site/index.md

 ---
 title: Create Your Blog with Hugo's Static Site Generator
 slug: static_sites
-summary: In this post we go over the ease of creating a site using SSGs
+summary: Discover the simplicity of building your own website using Static Site Generators (SSGs) in this post.
+We'll explore how SSGs streamline the process, making web development accessible to everyone.
-description: In this post we go over the ease of creating a site using Markdown
+description: This blog post explores the straightforward process of creating a website using Markdown and Static Site Generators (SSGs).
+Learn how SSGs like Hugo and the power of Markdown combine to simplify web development, making it approachable for individuals of all backgrounds.
+Join us on this journey to demystify web design and development.
 date: 2023-09-09T16:08:27+03:00
 categories: [Technical]
 tags: [Static Site Generators, Hugo, Blowfish]